Want to know the biggest mistake I made as a creative entrepreneur?

-Mistakes.
-I’ve made tons of them.
-I’m not talking about that guy I dated in college or the lie I told in elementary school, I’m talking about pitfalls and fears that I’ve crumbled into over the last six years of being a creative business owner.
+Now I’m not talking about mistakes like that guy I dated in college or the lie I told in elementary school.
+I’m talking about pitfalls and fears that I’ve crumbled into over the last six years of being a creative business owner.

 Mistakes are a part of the game!
 They happen to everyone.